exoplatform/exo-documentation/docs/GettingStarted.rst

 TimeZone
 -----------

-To change the Timezone of eXo Platform used for the Calendar, do as follows:
+To change the Timezone of to be used for events in the eXo Calendar, do as follows:

 1. Click on edit Timezone icon.